-Perhaps at the outset your project only has basic animation needs so you choose a basic animation library or write your own custom code for all the animations...but what happens when the client requests something more advanced?
+Perhaps your project only has basic animation needs so you choose a basic animation library or write your own custom code for all the animations...but what happens when the client requests something more advanced?
 Uh oh.
 Will you port everything to GSAP then?
 What if you've got hundreds of animations that now need to be dynamically time-scaled or linked to scroll position with smooth scrubbing?
-How about advanced morphing?
+How about advanced morphing, motion paths, and responsive animations?
 If you just use GSAP from the start, you have almost zero risk of running into an "oh no!" moment like that.
 You can code with confidence that you'll be able to animate pretty much anything with minimal code.
 What is that kind of developer swagger worth?

 Documentation, support & training

 What if you run into trouble?
 Is excellent documentation available?
 Is there a community eager to help?
 Are there training resources for new hires down the road?
 What's the real long-term impact of your choice?